Have you ever been hit in the eye? If so, you know that a black eye is often inevitable.

 Although most black eyes aren’t significant, they can occasionally signal a medical emergency, such as a skull fracture or fractured facial bones.

 Blood that collects under the eyes due to a fracture in the base of the skull is referred to as ‘raccoon eyes.’

 Some facial surgical treatments, such as nose surgery or a facelift, can also result in black eyes.

 Signs and symptoms of a black eye

-Very soon after the injury, the eyelids and surrounding soft tissues swell and turn purplish-red to black.
+Very soon after an eye injury, the eyelids and surrounding soft tissues begin to swell and turn a purplish-red to black color.